yalmip/yalmip.github.io/_posts/2016-09-30-randomextension.md

 z = randn(dim(1),1);z = z/norm(z);
 ````

-This sampler can now be assigned to a variable
+This sampler can now be assigned to an uncertain variable

 ````matlab
 Model = [v'*x <= 1, uncertain(v,@mysampler)];